Malliavin Calculus for regularity structures: the case of gPAM: Introduction

 \begin{plan*} Section~\ref{sec:Mall} and~\ref{sec:Frame} are somewhat introductory.
 In the first, we briefly recall the tools of Malliavin Calculus we will need.
 In the second, we will initially build a common ground in which to define the previous equations, constructing a regularity structure that contains all the processes that appear in the description of $u$, $u^h$ and $v^h$ as well as the ones needed to solve~\eqref{eq:gPAM}, ~\eqref{eq:gPAMh} and~\eqref{eq:DergPAMInt}.
 Then we will review the main ingredients of the theory of Regularity Structures and the solution theory for the aforementioned equations.
 In Section~\ref{sec:MallDiff}, we prove that $v^h$ is indeed the Malliavin derivative of $u$ evaluated at $h$ and list its main properties.
 Finally, in Section~\ref{sec:Dens}, after providing the strong maximum principle \textit{\`a la} Mueller announced before, we show that $u$ admits a density with respect to the Lebesgue measure conditioned to non-exploding. \end{plan*}

-\begin{ackno*} PKF and PG, affiliated to TU Berlin while this work was commenced, have received partial funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement nr.
-258237 ``RPT".
-GC acknowledges a stipend from DFG/RTG1845. \end{ackno*}
+\begin{ackno*} PKF acknowledges partial funding from the European Research Council through StG-258237 / CoG-683164 and DFG research unit FOR2402.
+PG, affiliated to TU Berlin while this work was commenced, received partial funding through StG-258237.
+GC acknowledges a stipend from DFG research training group 1845. \end{ackno*}

 \begin{notation*}